Alain91530/restaurant-review/README.md

 - __Service Worker__

 A service worker is registered, static resources are cached on installation of it.
 It then serve an offline-first policy
-Offline state is detected with navigator.online and a static map is displayed as Google Map cannot be cached as mer the terms of usage of Google.
+Offline state is detected with navigator.online and a static map is displayed as Google Map cannot be cached as per the terms of usage of Google.

 - __Responsiveness__